Yield: 6 confetti cupcakes // Total Time: 40 min. // Disclaimer: This post includes affiliate links.

 It is super important to not overmix the cupcake batter.
 Overmixing the batter leads to more gluten development which will make the cupcakes super tough and chewy.
 Only mix just until the last bit of flour is incorporated.

 It is important for the ingredients to be at room temperature so that they properly incorporate with each other.
-If you have ever had your batter look curdled, it is most likely due to the ingredients separating from being at different temperatures.
-Take out the egg and buttermilk at least 30 minutes and up to 1 hr 30 min. before starting the recipe.
+Take out the egg, butter, and buttermilk at least 30 minutes and up to 1 hr 30 min. before starting the recipe.
+Here’s how to get room temperature ingredients FAST if you’re in a time crunch or forgot to take the ingredients out (like I often do):

 Cupcakes like to go from under-baked to over-baked super quickly so it is important to keep a close eye on them.
 Start checking at 15 minutes with a toothpick.
 If the toothpick comes out wet, check them again in 2 minutes and so on until only a few moist crumbs stick to the toothpick.